ralphholz/extract-nss-root-certs/README.markdown

     is correct.
   * CVS rev. 1.1-1.3 of Mozilla root store contain test certificates with such an unusual ASN.1 encoding that Go's X.509 library hickups and goes to sleep with an headache (throws error).
+Openssl does not like them, either.
+    So it's probably best to consider those revisions as "never valid root store".